Stephen G. Purdy

 Stephen G. Purdy Jr. (born c.
-1971) is a United States Space Force major general who serves as commander of Space Launch Delta 45, program executive officer for assured access to space, director of the Eastern Range, and director of launch and range operations of the Space Systems Command.
+1971) is a United States Space Force major general who served as the military deputy to the assistant secretary of the Air Force for space acquisition and integration.
+He previously served as commander of Space Launch Delta 45, program executive officer for assured access to space, director of the Eastern Range, and director of launch and range operations of Space Systems Command.